factopolis/factopolis/content/claims/us-canada-trade-deficit/_index.md

 ---
-title: US Has $7 Billion Trade Deficit with Canada
+title: US has $7 billion trade deficit with Canada
 summary: The U.S. had an $8.1 billion trade surplus, not deficit, with Canada in 2016.
 checks:
   - checker: new-york-times